 Quick links on this page:

-Devil’s Crush was first published in issue 116 of Writers’ Forum magazine, the July 2011 edition, where it won first prize in the monthly short story competition.
-Below is the story, the write-up it received in the magazine, followed by my comments based on the experiences I’ve had with the competition.
-At the bottom of the page, you’ll find the critique Lorraine Mace provided for the story, which an entrant can request for a fiver.
+Below is the story, the write-up it received in Writers' Forum magazine, followed by my comments based on the experiences I’ve had with the competition.
+Beneath that you’ll find the critique Lorraine Mace provided for the story, which an entrant can request for a fiver.
+At the bottom of the page you'll find details on the InkTears competition.

 As I study the strange liquid, wondering if the ‘u’ in Hull might be a misprint, I hear someone clear their throat behind me.
 Instantly, I drop the bottle into my lap and swing my chair around.
 The 9mm Browning L9A1 I keep tucked beneath my chair’s cushion is in my hand without me having to think.